Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 A burnup chart is used to track how much work has been completed.
 Both a burndown chart and a burnup chart keep you informed about different moving parts within a project, which is why they are frequently used together.

-While burndown charts are great for quickly evaluating the ratio of work remaining and the time it takes to complete that work, it doesn’t show everything about the trajectory of a project.
+While burndown charts are great for quickly evaluating the ratio of work remaining and the time it takes to complete that work, they don’t show everything about the trajectory of a project.
 For example, a burndown chart doesn’t show the project changes.
-This makes it difficult to tell if changes are because of the backlog items being completed or because of a change in story points.
+This makes it difficult to tell if changes are because of the backlog of items being completed or because of a change in story points.

 This is why burndown charts are often paired with a product backlog, managed by the product owner, and a change control process to effectively track project progress.